 Pair It With

-Candied Carrots and Cabbage Salsa are my favorite sides to serve with this dish.
+Candied Carrots and Cabbage Salsa are amazing sides to serve with this dish.
 However, it also goes well with Mashed Potato Patties, Pan Fried Green Beans and Zucchini Patties.

 More Thai Recipes